awsdocs/amazon-route53-docs/doc_source/hosted-zones-migrating.md

    1. In the navigation pane, choose **Hosted zones**\.

    1. Find the hosted zone that you want to migrate\.
-If you have a lot of hosted zones, you can type part of the name in the **Search all fields** field and press **Enter** to filter the list\.
+If you have a lot of hosted zones, you can enter part of the name in the **Search all fields** field and press **Enter** to filter the list\.

    1. Get the value of the **Hosted zone ID** column\.